muzankibu977/Restaurent-Website/README.md

 # Craving

-A Restaurent's food-delivery full-stack website using MySQL, ExpressJS, pure JavaScript and NodeJS
+A Restaurant's food-delivery full-stack website using MySQL, ExpressJS, pure JavaScript and NodeJS